How Much Protein Do You Really Need?

 Why Protein Matters

-Protein isn’t just for bodybuilders.
 It plays a role in nearly every function of your body:

-• Repairs and rebuilds muscle after training.
+• Repairs and rebuilds muscle after training

-• Preserves lean tissue during fat loss phases.
+• Preserves lean tissue during fat loss phases

-• Keeps you fuller for longer, reducing cravings.
+• Keeps you fuller for longer, reducing cravings

-• Supports hormones, enzymes, and immune function.
+• Supports hormones, enzymes, and immune function

-How Much Protein Do You Need?
+How Much Protein Do You Need

-👉 Example: A 180 lb adult who trains regularly should aim for 145–180 g of protein per day.
+A 180 lb adult who trains regularly should aim for 145–180 g of protein per day.

 Absolute vs. Relative Protein Needs

-When calories drop, protein becomes even more important:
+When calories drop, protein becomes even more important.

-• Supports satiety: Protein is the most filling macronutrient, making it easier to stick to your plan.
+• Supports satiety: Protein is the most filling macronutrient, making it easier to stick to your nutrition plan.

-Practical Ways to Hit Your Targets
+Practical Ways to Hit Your Protein Targets

-• Spread intake across meals.
-Aim for 25–40 g of protein 3–5 times per day.
+Aim for 25–40 g of protein at 3–5 meals per day.

-• Use simple visuals.
-One palm-sized portion = ~25–30 g of protein.
+One palm-sized portion equals roughly 25–30 g of protein.

 The Bottom Line